lizadaly/save-as-web/case-elider/README.md

 1. "Download as HTML" (ditto)
 1. Auto-save in browser local storage
 1. Allow retrieving previous cases from local storage
+1. Serialize CourtListener ID and annotation data into a URL blob that can be hot-linked and iframed
+1. Better clean up stray elided markup

+## TODONE

 1. Support non-contained ranges across DOM nodes
-1. Serialize CourtListener ID and annotation data into a URL blob that can be hot-linked and iframed